pgEdge/spock/docs/README.md

-# spock 2
+# Spock

-The spock extension provides logical streaming replication for PostgreSQL, using a publish/subscribe model.
-It is based on technology developed as part of the BDR project (http://2ndquadrant.com/bdr)
+The spock extension provides logical & (optionally bi-directional) replication for PostgreSQL 13+.
+Our initial version is based on technology originally developed by 2ndQuadrant in the BDR2 & then pgLogical projects.

-We use the following terms to describe data streams between nodes, deliberately reused from the earlier Slony technology:
+We use the following terms to describe data streams between nodes:
 * Nodes - PostgreSQL database instances
 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables

-spock is utilising the latest in-core features, so we have these version restrictions:
-* Provider & subscriber nodes must run PostgreSQL 13 & 14

 Use cases supported are:
-* Asynchronous Multi-Master Replication with conflict resolution
+* Asynchronous Bi-Directional Replication with conflict resolution
 * Upgrades between major versions (given the above restrictions)
 * Full database replication
 * Selective replication of sets of tables using replication sets